-Coordinator: Coordinator Designee as assigned by the Superintendent 111 Middle Street, Weymouth, MA 02189 781-335-1460 students can complain of alleged sex discrimination, including sexual harassment.
+Coordinator: Coordinator Designee as assigned by the Superintendent 111 Middle Street, Weymouth, MA 02189 basis of sex in any education program or activity receiving federal financial assistance.
+Title IX requires that schools adopt and publish a policy against sex discrimination and have a grievance procedure through which students can complain of alleged sex discrimination, including sexual harassment.
 State law requires Massachusetts employers to have a policy against sexual harassment.
 (M.G.L.
 Ch.
 151B, S3A)